Pregnancy loss: How to help your daughter/sister/BFF cope

 Pregnancy-Loss-Miscarriage

 Someone you love has lost a pregnancy, her baby.
 You don’t know what to do.
 Or say.
 Or how to act.
 You’re wondering how to show your love for your daughter.
 Your sister, or your friend you adore so much she’s like your sister.
-You never had a miscarriage, or lost a baby and have no idea what’s the “right” thing to do or say.
+You never had a miscarriage or lost a baby and have no idea what’s the “right” thing to do or say.

-As a psychotherapist and Licensed Clinical Social Worker specializing in Maternal Mental Health, I see clients struggling with miscarriage, pregnancy loss and infant loss in my private practice in San Diego, CA. My professional and personal experience has taught me that there is no one “right” way to console a grieving loved one.
+As a psychotherapist and Licensed Clinical Social Worker specializing in Reproductive Mental Health, I see clients struggling with miscarriage, pregnancy loss, and infant loss in my private practice in San Diego, CA. My professional and personal experience has taught me that there is no one “right” way to console a grieving loved one.
 That being said, I do have some suggestions to share that seem to be universally appropriate.
 There are always exceptions of course.

 How to help